Core Concepts

 What is an Atomic Spectra?

-Atomic spectra or atomic emission spectra are the unique wavelengths of light which each element emits due to an electron being relaxed from a higher energy state to a lower energy state in an atom.
+Atomic spectra or atomic emission spectra are plots that show the unique wavelengths of light which each element emits due to an electron transitioning from a higher energy state to a lower energy state in an atom.
 Every element on the periodic table contains a different number of electrons in its neutral state.
 Hence, each element has different gaps in energy between its highest occupied electronic energy level and subsequent higher energy levels in unoccupied orbitals.
 Once this highest energy valence electron is excited to a higher electronic energy level (excited state) via a photon, its relaxation back to ground state results in a photon being emitted.
 These photon’s wavelengths (which correspond to a specific energy) are what comprise an atomic spectra.
 You can view the characteristic atomic spectra for multiple elements from Boston University here.

 Only the highest energy electron can be excited to an excited state, due to its intrinsic instability.
 Therefore, atomic spectra are the result of energy changes from valence electrons exclusively.